minimalist-components/mn-image/README.md

 ### 3d perspective

-If you want a 3d perspective on mouse over, just put the component inside a tag a
+If you want a 3d perspective on mouse over, or focus (both only for desktop) just put the component inside a tag a

 ```html
 <a href="#">